bump-sh/examples/README.md

 ## View example standalone API contract files and generated documentation

-You can find all available examples of OpenAPI and AsyncAPI API contracts files in the [`api` folder of this repo](https://github.com/bump-sh/examples/tree/main/apis)
+You can find all available examples of OpenAPI and AsyncAPI API contract files in the [`apis` folder of this repo](https://github.com/bump-sh/examples/tree/main/apis)

 ## View example API Hubs and generated documentation